Actively Involve Stakeholders to Accelerate Change

 Let’s start with a definition of stakeholders.
 Who you define as your key stakeholders and how you involve them is an important strategic choice for any change initiative.
 We define key stakeholders as the constituents that matter most in terms of having:

-While there are many proven methods for performing a stakeholder analysis, in general those with the most influence, power, and interest in your work should be actively involved from the start and kept in close check during the change process.
+While there are many proven methods for performing a stakeholder analysis, in general those with the most influence, power, and interest in your work should be actively involved from the start and kept in close check during the entire change process.
 Those with the less influence, power, and interest can be monitored and informed as the need arises.

 The Basics of How to Actively Involve Stakeholders to Accelerate Change